How can I use Proc SQL to enter data into a table?

 quit;

-Using Proc SQL Insert Into with a Query
+Using Proc SQL Insert into with a Query

 The quickest method for inserting rows of data into a table is to use a query to select existing rows from one or more tables (or views) and insert them into another table.